 Dx with USpA in March 2013; changed to AS in July 2015

 unicompartmental knee replacement June 2014

-Supplements: Folic Acid, Vitamin D, Calcium, Fish Oil, Melatonin, Culturelle probiotic
+Supplements: Folic Acid, Vitamin A, Vitamin D, Calcium, Fish Oil, Melatonin, Culturelle probiotic